smartdevicelink/sdl_evolution/proposals/nnnn-alert-icon.md

 ## Motivation

-Currently the RPC `alert` can add alertText, ttsChunks, progressIndicator and softButtons, but can not add icon for this fearture.
-Icon can help user clearly notice alert informtion, such as an alert informaiton from HeadUnit or from a connected mobile navigation app, alert type is a traffic sign or a vehicle health.
+Currently the RPC `alert` can add alertText, ttsChunks, progressIndicator and softButtons, but cannot add icon for this feature.
+Icon can help user clearly notice alert information, such as alert information from head unit or from a connected mobile navigation app, alert type is a traffic sign or a vehicle health.

 ## Proposed solution